IBM/virtualhelpdesk/README.md

     DISCOVERY_URL=https://gateway.watsonplatform.net/discovery/api/v1
     ```

-1. In your Bluemix console, open your Discovery service instance.
+1. In the IBM Cloud console, open your Discovery service instance.

 1. Open the Collection in your Discovery service.